Interoperability layer Union Labs raises $4M to revolutionize cross-chain infrastructure

 David Feiock, Founder at Galileo, commented: "Secure, reliable, cost-efficient communication between networks and dApps, facilitated by ZK infrastructure, ultimately means more use cases and more users.
 The advent of Union represents a watershed moment for the entire crypto industry: trust-minimized interoperability between Ethereum and IBC-connected blockchains.
 As a core contributor to the multichain movement, Union will unlock new, unforeseen opportunities for all Web3 users."

-Union's ZK bridges architecture includes two key components that allow the project to enable IBC on Ethereum; CometBLS, the prover mechanism, and Galois, providing consensus verification.
+Union's ZK bridge architecture includes two key components that allow the project to enable IBC on Ethereum; CometBLS, the consensus mechanism, and Galois, the prover.
 CometBLS, developed by Union Labs, is an augmentation of Tendermint—a core contributor to the Cosmos network—that reduces both state growth and light client verification costs.
 It will replace current systems which are unequipped to adequately scale with the required amount of validators in space-restricted chains such as Ethereum.
-Galois focuses on consensus verification, emphasizing fast execution, low operational costs, and decentralized infrastructure.
+CometBLS focuses on consensus verification, emphasizing fast execution, low operational costs, and decentralized infrastructure.

 Dan Elitzer, Co-Founder at Nascent, concluded: "During a period where many projects are making small iterations on existing protocols, Union Labs is building genuinely new infrastructure that enables improvements to UX and security that will be necessary for the next phase of crypto adoption."